-The pricing models your SaaS company use have a huge impact to your revenue.
-Here are the ten most common pricing models and how to use them effectively.
+The pricing models your SaaS company uses have a big impact on your revenue.
+Here’s a breakdown of the most common pricing models and strategies—and how to use them effectively.

 Developing the right pricing is critical if you’re trying to build a profitable SaaS company.
 To be successful, you need a pricing strategy that appeals to your customers and captures the full value of your product or service.
 Narrowing in on the ideal product pricing for your SaaS is challenging, and getting it wrong can result in unnecessary revenue leakage.

-Your prices should attract new customers and help reduce the churn rate of existing customers.
-But at the same time, you don’t want to run the risk of setting prices too low.
+Your prices should attract new customers and help reduce the churn rate of existing customers, while ensuring you set the optimal price that maximizes value without risking prices being too low.

-To strike the ideal balance, you don’t just need the right prices—you also need the right pricing model.
-To guide you in the right direction, this guide looks at the difference between pricing strategies and models and then provides ten of the most common pricing models and how to use them.
+To strike the right balance, you need more than the right price—you need the right pricing model.
+This guide explains the difference between pricing strategies and pricing models, then walks through the most common options and how to use them effectively.

 When you research different pricing options, you will often hear the phrases pricing strategy and pricing model.
 These phrases overlap—they both help you find a price point that will maximize the lifetime value (LTV) of your customers.
 But there’s a key distinction between these concepts: